-They spend so much time looking at the iPad and navigate, that they forget to learn about flying the airplane using visual references outside.
+They spend so much time looking at the iPad and navigating that they forget to learn about flying the airplane using visual references outside.

-So in case, a pilot needs to fly using outside references, the student pilot unaware of the outside world will be lost entirely.
+So, if a pilot needs to fly using outside references, the student pilot, unaware of the outside world, will be lost entirely.

-A student pilot who always flies using the iPad tends to use the Foreflight app and know exactly their current location and where they are heading.
+A student pilot who always flies using the iPad tends to use the Foreflight app and know their current location and direction.

-When is the right time for student pilots to buy their iPad?
+When is the right time for student pilots to buy their iPads?

 I don’t suggest student pilots rely on the iPad so much during their first 20 hours of flight.

-Or at least a student pilot must wait until they get their first solo flight.
+Or at least a student pilot must wait until their first solo flight.

-Getting used to with iPad while listening to your flight instructor can overwhelm you with information, and you may not learn anything at all.
+Getting used to the iPad while listening to your flight instructor can overwhelm you with information, and you may not learn anything.